liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/Stand by me Pleiades Part 4.md

 Even though she had desperately tried to protect the villagers, no one listened to her.

-"Also, how does this connect to you getting dragged into it?"
+Emilia: \[Also, how does this connect to you getting dragged into it?\]

 With the same silver bell voice she had used when the villagers rejected her, Emilia tried her best to understand the true intentions that drove Musica to take this action.

-"If Emilia participates in the Royal Selection, everyone will think about the Witch… Ahhh, I think so too.
-But, why does this harm you guys?"
+Emilia: \[If Emilia participates in the Royal Selection, everyone will think about the Witch… Ahhh, I think so too.
+But, why does this harm you guys?\]

-"Nothing immediate would happen.
-But just as a calm river flows from upstream to downstream, the problem will flow downstream eventually."
+Musica: \[Nothing immediate would happen.
+But just as a calm river flows from upstream to downstream, the problem will flow downstream eventually.\]

-"――?"
+Emilia: \[――?\]

-"If the half-elf brings attention to the Witch, the same thing as in the past may happen again.
-I fear that this will fall upon us.
+Musica: \[If the half-elf brings attention to the Witch, the same thing as in the past may happen again.
+I fear that this will fall upon us.\]

-There was a sense of Musica slowly shaking his head, and he solemnly raised the question again.
+There was a sense that Musica was slowly shaking his head, and he solemnly raised the question again.

-"Supporting the weak, the ideals of the half-elf in this situation are noble, but this is not much different than a child's empty declaration that they will defeat the Sword Saint.
+Musica: \[Supporting the weak, the ideals of the half-elf in this situation are noble, but this is not much different than a child's empty declaration that they will defeat the Sword Saint.
 If she were just a snot-nosed kid, we could ignore her.
-But the problem with this nature is…"
+But the problem with this nature is…\]

-"Because you cannot ignore Emilia, that's why it's reaaally troubling…"
+Emilia: \[Because you cannot ignore Emilia, that's why it's reaaally troubling…\]

-"Well, if you put it in a cute way, that's what it means."
+Musica: \[Well, if you put it in a cute way, that's what it means.\]

 The path to the conclusion was finally paved, and Musica nodded.
 Emilia understood his argument, and her well-shaped eyebrows furrowed with